sajidbrow/sajidbrow/README.md

 - 👋 Hi, I’m @sajidbrow
-- 👀 I’m interested in laundiya baazi
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning landchati ki faram bharing..
-- 💞️ I’m looking to collaborate on brazzers,xnxx video website.
+- 💞️ I’m looking to collaborate on movie
 - 📫 How to reach me 93*********

 <!---